galasa-dev/automation/releasePipeline/prerelease.md

 2. Ensure the ArgoCD CLI is installed.
 The argocd cli can be downloaded [here]( https://argo-cd.readthedocs.io/en/stable/cli_installation/).
 3. Log into ArgoCD `argocd login --sso argocd.galasa.dev`
 4. Ensure the Tekton CLI is installed.
 You can download it [here](https://tekton.dev/docs/cli/).
+5. Authenticate to the cicsk8s cluster using `cicsk8s sso`

 ## Pre-release steps